timcombs/http-single-resource/README.md

     - They must be in the notes directory when starting the tests.
     - See the testing section for more details

-  - To use this module as it stands, from the command line at the root of the directory type:
+  - To use this module as it stands, from the command line at the root of the project directory type:
     ```
     $ npm start
     ```